Medicare FAQs

 - a doctor providing or initiating Medicare services or prescribing or dispensing PBS medicines in a way that would be considered unacceptable to the general body of the doctor’s peers

 - the 80/20 rule.
 This means that a doctor has rendered or initiated 80 or more professional attendance services on each of 20 or more days in a 12-month period.
-For more information on this rule, please visit the Department of Health website.
+For more information on this rule, please visit the Department of Health, Disability and Ageing website.

-The Director of the Professional Services Review will consider whether:
+The Department of Health, Disability and Ageing will consider whether:

 - the service you provided met the requirements of the MBS or PBS item descriptor, including the clinical and medical relevance of the service

 - you kept adequate and contemporaneous records for the Medicare or PBS services that you provided or initiated.
-These requirements can be found in the Health Insurance (Professional Services Review) Regulations, and include:
+These requirements can be found in the Health Insurance (Professional Services Review) Regulations, and include that:

 - the record includes the patient’s name